aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ______________________________________________________________________________________________________________________________

 ### Be supportive of my dedication and work towards technology education and buy me a cup of coffee
+Buy me a cup of coffee, a slice of pizza or a book to help me study, eat and think new PCB design files.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" data-canonical-src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="70" />](https://www.buymeacoffee.com/migueltomas)

 ### Make a donation on Paypal
+Make a donation on paypal and get a TAX refund*.
 [![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/paypal_small.png)](http://paypal.me/mtpsilva)

 ### Support all these open hardware projects and become a patreon